OCA/wms/stock_storage_type/readme/CONFIGURATION.rst

 A good practice here, is to set a location accepting this storage type without any restriction as the last location in the sequence, to act as a fallback if no other location could be found before.

+If a location with a 'none' strategy is set in the sequence and matches with the move line's destination, it will stop evaluating the next locations in the sequence.